 About a year ago, I discovered audiobooks in a big way.
 I was spending up to two hours a day commuting on a bus from my parents’ house in Maryland to downtown Washington, DC and I quickly discovered that motion sickness was a very real problem when I tried to read a book in print.
 Enter my Audible account, and my decision to share Audible books.

-Since starting, my book consumption skyrocketed and I’ve never looked back.
+Since starting to listen to audiobooks, my book consumption skyrocketed and I’ve never looked back.
 Even after moving to NYC, I still rely on audiobooks during my subway commutes as I often have to stand the whole 45-minute trip.

 But my parents were slower to jump on the audiobook bandwagon.
 My dad doesn’t get motion sick so he was still reading print or ebooks on his nook.
 And until recently my mom was driving into the city and listening to the news on the radio.
 But in the last few months a switch flipped and they both have jumped with two feet into the audiobook deep end.
 They’re tearing through books faster than I can recommend them, and now giving me suggestions for books to add to my own library.

 Recently, we started comparing Audible account libraries and discovered a lot of duplicates.
 A LOT.
 My parents had recently each binged on an Audible sale and had a ton of brand new books that overlapped not only with my library but with each other’s.

 It begged the question, why are we each spending 15 bucks a month on an Audible membership when we’re all listening to the same stuff?
 Why don’t we share an Audible account?